Harold Ramirez Player Props: Rays vs. Tigers

-Harold Ramirez and his .406 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the Detroit Tigers and Reese Olson on August 4 at 6:40 PM ET.
+On Saturday, Harold Ramirez (.424 on-base percentage in past 10 games, 80 points above season-long percentage) and the Tampa Bay Rays play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Yankees.
+He strung together three hits (going 3-for-5 with an RBI) in his last game against the Tigers.

 Harold Ramirez Game Info & Props vs. the Tigers